 To set a Default Service for the client, click the dropdown and select the Client’s Default Service.
 The default service code will auto-populate when you create a new appointment for this client.
 It'll also auto-populate into Box 24D of claim forms.
 You can change this setting at any time.

-For best practices when creating client contacts using Enhanced Client Management, we recommend referring to our guides:
+For best practices when creating client contacts using Enhanced Client Management, we recommend referring to the following guides:

 The Client Portal tab of a client's information settings is where you can manage which Client Portal Features that they have access to, along with Client Portal Access and the email associated with their login.

-If your client is unable to log into their Client Portal using the password-less link that was sent to their email address, you can navigate to this page in your account to generate a one-time temporary Pin Code that they can use to log in with instead.
+If your client is experiencing difficulties with logging into their Client Portal through Instant Sign In, you can navigate to this page to generate a one-time Pin Code they can use.